UncleRazavi/-Frequency-Filtering-and-Signal-Reconstruction-of-a-Cosine-Modulated-Sinc-Function-/README.md

-# Cosine-Modulated Sinc Signal: Filtering and Analysis
+# Filtering and Analysis

-This Python script generates, analyzes, and filters a cosine-modulated sinc signal using Fourier Transform techniques.
+This Python script generates, analyzes, and filters a signal using Fourier Transform techniques.
 It visualizes both the frequency spectrum and the reconstructed time-domain signal.

 ## Overview
 The script creates a sinc function modulated by a cosine wave, applies a low-pass filter to isolate desired frequencies, and reconstructs the filtered signal.
 Results are displayed in both frequency and time domains for easy analysis.